byron-data/Ultimate-Content-Creator/README.md

 # Ultimate-Content-Creator

+## Description
-A program that builds content websites with automated content
+This program builds websites with automated content, includes a content scraper, multi window browser, randomly rotates content and automatically inserts contextual ads.

+## Caveat
+This program was written years ago and has not been tested with any of the more recent java libraries.